-Non-material planning considerations are raised; however these cannot be given due consideration in the planning process:
+A number of non-material planning considerations have been raised; however these cannot be given due consideration in the planning process:

-- a) The area is becoming a satellite to Warwick University. - b) There is a shortage of family homes/converted homes cannot realistically return to a single family use. - c) Room sizes are unfit for purpose/ there are no separate WC facilities for guests. - d) Providing six bedrooms is overdevelopment of the site. - e) Concerns of litter, noise and disturbance. - f) Approval of the scheme will create a domino effect. - g) There are restrictive covenants. - h) The scheme is a commercial development for financial gain. - i) A moratorium is suggested on similar schemes to protect the residential family character of the suburb. - i) No site notice has been erected.
+- a) The area is becoming a satellite to Warwick University. - b) There is a shortage of family homes/converted homes cannot realistically return to a single family use. - c) Room sizes are unfit for purpose/ there are no separate WC facilities for guests. - d) Providing six bedrooms is overdevelopment of the site. - e) Concerns of litter, noise and disturbance. - f) Approval of the scheme will create a domino effect. - g) There are restrictive covenants. - h) The scheme is a commercial development for financial gain. - i) A moratorium is suggested on similar schemes to protect the residential family character of the suburb.

+j) No site notice has been erected.